hgwood/winble/README.md

 programming Bluetooth 4 (aka Low Energy) devices using Node.js.
 Unfortunatly, the support for Windows is quite poor.
 Winble is an attempt to make Noble capable of leveraging the native Universal Windows Platform Bluetooth stack.
-This makes compatible with any Windows 10 devices, from PCs to phones and Windows IoT devices.
+This makes compatible it with any Windows 10 devices, from PCs to phones and Windows IoT devices.

-In order to access the UWP APIs, Winble *must* be run using Node.js Chakra, which the fork is of Node.js where V8 is replaced by ChakraCore, the JavaScript engine from the Edge browser.
+In order to access the UWP APIs, Winble *must* be run using Node.js Chakra, which is the fork of Node.js where V8 is replaced by ChakraCore, the JavaScript engine from the Edge browser.

 ## How to use